MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/approval-delegation-out-of-office.md

 1. From the left navigation select **Approvals**.

-1. Wait for a new minutes and refresh and verify that you have not been sent an approval.
+1. Wait for a few minutes and refresh and verify that you have not been sent an approval.

 ## Summary